shengchen-liu/gitbook_computer_vision/feature_recognition/Feature Points for Object Recognition.md

 ## Test

-1. Find possible matches
+1. Search for these keypoints to identify possible matches.
-2. Search for consistent solution - such as affine.
+2. Out of these matches, we identify consistent solutions - such as affine.